linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/19 Corporate Applications.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/10e8007b-6b0c-4ee4-a779-beb006a490c3/c66ef016c9ca0365a989ffc6d755475c5f46c9d1d57ed3daa5a834978a6eddc2.jpg)

 Example 4.
-Suppose a firm has issued m = 6 convertible bonds, each with maturity value M = $1000 and convertible into q = 50 shares.
+Suppose a firm has issued m = 6 convertible bonds, each with maturity value M = \$1000 and convertible into q = 50 shares.
 The firm has n = 400 common shares outstanding.
 Figure 3 shows the maturity payoff for the aggregate value of the convertible bonds, comparing it with the maturity payoff of otherwise identical nonconvertible bonds issued by the same firm.
-The six bonds have a total promised maturity value of $6000, so default occurs when assets are below that level.
+The six bonds have a total promised maturity value of \$6000, so default occurs when assets are below that level.
 Equation (19) implies that conversion occurs when assets exceed $1000 × 700/50 = $14,000.
 The slope of the convertible payoff above 14,000 is mq/(n + mq) = 3/7, less than the slope in default, because convertible investors share gains with existing shareholders, but once in default, convertible bondholders bear additional losses alone (in default, shares are already worthless).

 Just as we valued ordinary zero-coupon bonds with the Black-Scholes formula, we can also use the Black-Scholes formula to value a bond convertible at maturity.

 Example 5.
-Suppose a firm has assets of  $10,000 with a single debt issue consisting of six zero-coupon bonds, each with a maturity value of$ 1000 and with  $T = 5$  years to maturity.
+Suppose a firm has assets of  \$10,000 with a single debt issue consisting of six zero-coupon bonds, each with a maturity value of\$ 1000 and with  $T = 5$  years to maturity.
 The asset volatility is  $\sigma = 30\%$  and the risk-free rate is  $r = 6\%$ .
 The firm makes no payouts.
 If the single debt issue is not convertible, the price is

 $$